browscap/browscap-php/README.md

 ```

 If you want to autoupdate the used cache, we recommend a separate cron job that calls the command listed above.

+Please note that `$cacheDir` must point to the directory that got created by `browsercap:convert`.
+If you are using the command and not a custom call to `BrowserCapUpdater` you will need to use the `\Doctrine\Common\Cache\FilesystemCache` as that is the format that  `browsecap:convert` stores the cache in.

 What's changed in version 4.x
 -----------------------------